Quasi-equilibrium configurations of binary systems of dark matter admixed neutron stars: Results

 Fig.~\ref{fig:HamiltonianConstraintConvergence} demonstrates the development of the volume-normalised $L_2$-norm of the Hamiltonian constraint for the inner cube of one of the stars during the iterative solving process.
 The figure shows the behaviour for different number of points $n$ in each dimension, which is the same for each spectral element.
 All curves show a saturation in the norm of the Hamiltonian constraint towards the end of the iteration process, which for all configurations is stopped after 40 iterations.
 Furthermore, it is visible that higher resolution leads to smaller violations of the Hamiltonian constraint in the final solution.
 For comparison Fig.~\ref{fig:HamiltonianConstraintConvergence} also shows the sequence for a corresponding \emph{single fluid} configuration with the same mass and separation.
-After 40 iterations its Hamiltonian constraint is a factor 10 smaller than the \emph{dark halo} configurations and it does not show any signs of saturation, \ie{} it would probably reach even smaller constraint violations if iterated further.
+After 40 iterations {the \emph{single fluid} configuration has a Hamiltonian constraint } 10 smaller than the \emph{dark halo} configurations and it does not show any signs of saturation, \ie{} it would probably reach even smaller constraint violations if iterated further. {The reason for this discrepancy is the position of the boundary of the BM, which in the \emph{dark halo} case lies in the interior of the spectral element instead of the element surface and therefore due to Gibbs' phenomenon requires more resolution to reach the same constraint violations.
+To improve the efficiency of the method it would be possible to introduce an advanced domain decomposition with surface adapted coordinates for the inner and outer fluid.}

 The convergence in the final solution is further investigated in Fig.~\ref{fig:HamiltonianConstraintConvergence2}, which shows its $L_2$-norm of the Hamiltonian constraint with respect to the number of collocation points in the spectral elements.
 The figure shows the constraint violation for the inner cube element and for the cubed sphere facing towards the companion star, which is also representative for all other cubed sphere elements inside the NSs.
 The curves are almost straight lines on the log-log-plot of Fig.~\ref{fig:HamiltonianConstraintConvergence2}, which is compatible with a polynomial convergence of the constraints, \ie{}, $|\mathcal{H}|_{L_2} \sim n^{-p}$, with $p$ the order of convergence.
 This is the expected convergence behaviour for non-smooth data, which we have due to the surface of the inner fluid.
 Using the highest and lowest resolution we can estimate the order of convergence in the inner cube element to be $p \approx \log_{22/10} (|\mathcal{H}|_{L_2,n=10} / |\mathcal{H}|_{L_2,n=22} ) \approx 2.7$.